Azathioprine

 Yes, taking Azathioprine for a long time can increase your risk of developing some types of cancer, including skin cancer.
 Seek medical attention if you experience any changes in your body.

 Alcohol does not affect the way azathioprine works.
 However, both azathioprine and alcohol can affect your liver.
-For this reason, limit or avoid the consumption of alcohol is recommended.
+For this reason, limiting or avoiding the consumption of alcohol is recommended.

-Common side effects of Azathioprine may include nausea, headaches, vomiting, diarrhoea, unusual fatigue, dizziness, headache, loss of appetite, increase in liver enzymes, lowered resistance to infections, tingling sensation, stomach pain, leukopenia (decreased number of white blood cells), and sore throat.
+Common side effects of Azathioprine may include nausea, headache, vomiting, diarrhoea, unusual fatigue, dizziness, loss of appetite, increased liver enzymes, lowered resistance to infections, tingling sensation, stomach pain, leukopenia (decreased number of white blood cells), and sore throat.
 Most of these side effects do not require medical attention and will resolve gradually over time.
 However, you are advised to talk to your doctor if you experience these side effects persistently.